andreamoleri/Floranet/README.md

 |   |-- results.csv            # Contains experiment results dataframe
 |
 |-- Report/
-|   |-- Images/                # Contains images used by the LaTeX report
 |   |-- Floranet.tex           # LaTeX Report of the project
 |   |-- Floranet.pdf           # PDF Report of the project
 |